 Week 8: Deadline for Carry Over Requests

 The student fee logo image files should be used by clubs, organizations, and programs that are funded by the student fee.
 Including the student fee logo in promotional materials helps educate students about where fee money goes.
 More visibility for the fee will encourage more students to get involved in ASSOU's budget allocation process and ensure ongoing support for popular student-fee-funded groups.

 Do not crop the logo or change its appearance in any way.
 ASSOU recommends placing the logo on the bottom right corner of promotional materials.
 We strongly suggest that you use the half-inch version for quarter sheet flyers, the one-inch version for 8.5x11″ flyers, and the two-inch version for 11x17″ or larger flyers.
 Designers in the Student Publicity Center may use whichever size they deem appropriate.

-For questions about student fee logo usage, please contact the ASSOU Director of Communications at firstname.lastname@example.org.
+For questions about student fee logo usage, please contact the ASSOU Director of Public Relations at firstname.lastname@example.org.